destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 - What problems does contract testing solve?
 - When would you suggest using contract testing?
 - Describe consumer driven contract testing and compare it with regular contract testing.
-- Is there any way to automate contract testing?
+- What are the ways of automating contract testing?
-- How to deal with contract tests for versioned API?
+- What are chellanges with testing versioned API in contract tests?

 ### 📝 Katas